ohaag/Nestable/README.md

 The `onDrop` callback function is called when the dragged element is dropped.
 The dropped element is passed in parameter in his current state.
+When true is returned in the callback, the dropped item will be restored to it's original position.
+Defaults to false, resulting in default drag-drop behavior.

 ### Events